-Forex traders have to not only compete with other traders in the forex market but also with themselves.
-Oftentimes as a Forex trader, you will be your own worst enemy.
+Stock and CFD traders have to not only compete with other traders in the stock and CFD markets but also with themselves.
+Often as a stock or CFD trader you will be your own worst enemy.
 We, as humans, are naturally emotional.
-Our egos want to be validated-we want to prove to ourselves that we know what we are doing and we are capable of taking care of ourselves.
+Our egos want to be validated - we want to prove to ourselves that we know what we are doing and that we are capable of taking care of ourselves.
 We also have a natural instinct to survive.

-All of these emotions and instincts can combine to provide us with trading successes every now and then.
+All of our emotions and instincts can combine to provide us with trading successes every now and then.
 Most of the time, however, our emotions get the best of us and lead us to trading losses unless we learn to control them.

-Many Forex traders believe it would be ideal if you could completely divorce yourself from your emotions.
-Unfortunately, that is next to impossible, and some of your emotions may actually help improve your trading success.
+Many stock and CFD traders believe it would be ideal if you could completely divorce yourself from your emotions.
+Unfortunately that is next to impossible and some of your emotions may actually help improve your trading success.
 The best thing you can do for yourself is learn to understand yourself as a trader.
 Identify your strengths and your weakness and pick a trading style that is right for you.